lsst-dm/dmtn-220/index.rst

 To include an extension table in a registry query, the extension code would need to declare one or more special columns that the query system already knows how to include in its joins, such as dimension values, dataset UUIDs, spatial regions, and timespans.

-In addition to the general query-system work (`DM-31725 <https://jira.lsstcorp.org/browse/DM-31725>`__), the main challenge in implementing this ticket is figuring out how the information provided by the extension code should be saved.
+In addition to the general query-system work (`DM-31725 <https://jira.lsstcorp.org/browse/DM-31725>`__), the main challenge in implementing this ticket is figuring out how the column metadata provided by the extension code should be persisted in the data repository.
 There are two main options:

 - We could add new static tables whose rows record the schemas of extension tables, and populate them when those extensions are first registered.